 The subject of my photographic composition is not as important as its context, defined by its relation to its surroundings.
 Be it an urban scenery, a landscape or a portrait; I never shoot an object or a person as such.
-Rather, I use subjects as a mere pretext to tell an unexpected story; to steer the viewer attention from what’s seemingly obvious to what lurks beneath the surface.
+Instead, I use subjects as a mere pretext to tell an unexpected story; to steer the viewer attention from what’s seemingly obvious to what lurks beneath the surface.

 In my work, I attempt to illustrate the condition of the present-day humanity in the form of a parable.
 Inspired by the hermetic art of the XV and XVI century, I frequently employ visual metaphor, that is closely related to the world we live in.
 The allegorical scenes containing various ambiguous symbols hold the key to unravelling the mystery of human condition, confined within the bounds of contemporary environment.